vajradevam/vajradevam/README.md

 Build only what matters.

 Allergic to bullshit.
-Windows by choice.
+Linux by choice.
 Keyboard first.

 If you’re here to learn, proceed.
 If you’re here to collaborate, be precise.